Murugan-Karthick/Spatio-Temporal-Action-Recognition-with-Hybrid-Transformers/README.md

 ```

 ### Build Transformer Encoder
-We used only the encoder part of the transformer to perfrom action recognition
+We used only the encoder part of the transformer to perform action recognition

 ```
 class TransformerEncoder(layers.Layer):